testIT-WebTester/webtester2-core/documentation/chapters/support-junit5.md

 	- Initialization of static and instance `Browser` fields.
 	- Automatic opening and closing of managed `Browser` depending on field scope.
 - **EntryPointExtension:**
     - Automatic navigation to 'entry point' URL.
     - Support variables which are resolved against a `Configuration`.
+- **RegisteredExtension:**
+    - Initialization of instance `EventListener` fields.
+    - Automatic registration and unregistration of `EventListener` to managed `Browser`.
 - **PageInitializerExtension:**
 	- Initialization of `Page` fields before each test.
 	- Supports multiple `Browser` instances.